Wooly-AI/docs/docs/Quick Start/Running The Wooly Server.md

 4. Run the Container

 5. Check the logs with `docker logs woolyai-server` to make sure it started properly.
+You should see `"server listening on"` if it worked.

 :::info
 The `wooly-server-vram-cache`(Optional) folder is where you can cache models in VRAM with the [VRAM Model Cache Tool](/using-the-vram-model-cache).
 This is done with the  `woolyai-vram-model-cache --root ./wooly-server-vram-cache . . .` command.